Dreyaan/NO-GPU-THROTTLING/README.md

 [MAGISK MODULE]
 Force disable Android GPU throttling.

-Get your GPU frequency to highest all the time without being / getting throttled by the system.
+Set your GPU frequency to highest all the time without being / getting throttled by the system.

 Requirements